Aria-vero-s/modusdesign/README.md

 -   [Stripe](https://stripe.com/en-gb-ca) : Stripe software and APIs to accept payments, send payouts, and manage orders online.

-### Content
+### Content & Media

--   All content was written by the developer.
+-   All images and content was created and written by the developer.

-### Media

--   All Portfolio images were created by the developer.

 ### Acknowledgements